-In the matter of an application for an entry in the Register of Intercountry Adoptions under and both aged 21 years and upwards do solemnly and sincerely declare and say as follows that -

-Section 90 of the Adoption Act 2010
+In the matter of an application for an entry in the Register of Intercountry Adoptions under Section 90 of the Adoption Act 2010

-I/We and both of

-- The consent to the adoption of every person whose consent to the adoption was, under the law of the place where the adoption was effected, required to be obtained or dispensed with was obtained or dispensed with under that law. - The adoption has, for so long as it is in force, substantially the same legal effect as respects the guardianship of the child in the place where it was effected as an adoption effected by an adoption order. - The law of the place where the adoption was effected required an enquiry to be carried out, as far as was practicable, into the adopters, the child and the parents or guardian, - The law of the place where the adoption was effected required the court or other authority or person by whom the adoption was effected, before doing so, to give due consideration to the interests and welfare of the child. - I / we have not received, made or given or caused to be made or given any payment or other reward (other than any payment reasonably and properly made in connection with the making of the arrangements for the adoption) in consideration of the adoption or agreed to do so

-Declared before me by (name of declarant), who is

-personally known to me (or who is identified to me by , who is

-personally known to me), at
+I/We and both o and bo h aged 21 years and upwards do solemnly and sincerely declare and say as follows that - The consent to the adoption of every person whose consent to the adoption was, under the law of the place where the adoption was effected, required to be obtained or dispensed with was obtained or dispensed with under that law.
+The adoption has, for so long as it is in force, substantially the same legal effect as respects the guardianship of the child in the place where it was effected as an adoption effected by an adoption order.
+The law of the place where the adoption was effected required an enquiry to be carried out, as far as was practicable, into the adopters, the child and the parents or guardian, The law of the place where the adoption was effected required the court or other authority or person by whom the adoption was effected, before doing so, to give due consideration to the interests and welfare of the child.
+I / we have not received, made or given or caused to be made or given any payment or other reward (other than any payment reasonably and properly made in connection with the making of the arrangements for the adoption) in consideration of the adoption or agreed to do so d before me by(name of declarant), who is - ally known to me (or who is identified to me by, who is person ally known to me), atOfficial Stamp: on this day of20 re Descrip tion (a)

-on thisday of20

-Signature

-Description (a)